Ares5468656f73/HACKBSPWM/README.md

-# **Pentesting Environment on Kali Linux**
+# **Pentesting Environment on Linux**

-This pentesting environment is specifically configured for Kali Linux and utilizes the following tools and configurations:
+This pentesting environment is specifically configured for Linux and utilizes the following tools and configurations:

 | Window Manager | bspwm |
 | --- | --- |